AqibHasnain/AqibHasnain.github.io/_publications/GeneticCircuitImpact.md

 [Download paper here](http://aqibhasnain.github.io/files/hasnain2020impact.pdf)

-Recommended citation: A. Hasnain, ..., E. Yeung.
+A. Hasnain, ..., E. Yeung.
 (2019). &quot;A data-driven method for quantifying the impact of a genetic circuit on its host.&quot; <i>2019 IEEE Biomedical Circuits and Systems Conference</i>.
 1-4.